naiannegri/tamarix-challenge/README.md

 ## Cash Flow Forecaster

 This project was developed to FoFs managers to monitor their portfolios.
-It was build with react, bootstrap and sass.
+It was build with typescript, react, bootstrap and sass.

 ##  Future implementations